ncosgray/region_settings/README.md

 #### First Day of Week

 iOS 16 and later add a First Day of Week preference to Language & Region. iOS allows selecting any of day of the week.
 To surface the user's first day of week preference, the First Day of Week setting is used by this plugin, if available.
 On older versions of iOS that lack this setting, the plugin falls back to assuming the first day of week based on the device's locale.
 See **Table of First Day of Week by Country** below.

+#### Date Format
+The plugin gets date format patterns from iOS.
+On older versions of iOS, the date format pattern depends on the device's language setting. iOS 16 and later add a Date Format preference to Language & Region, which allows the user to change the date format independently of the language's default date format, including even the separator character.

 ## Android Implementation